akka/akka-samples/akka-sample-cluster-scala/README.md

 The `Receptionist` is a service registry that will work both when in single JVM apps not using cluster, and in clustered apps.
 `ActorRef`s are registered to the receptionist using a `ServiceKey`.
 The service key is defined with a type of message that actors registered for it will accept and a string identifier.

 Let's take a look at an example that illustrates how workers, here only on nodes with the role *backend*, register themselves to the receptionist so that *frontend* nodes will know what workers are available to perform their work.
+Note that a node could potentially have both roles, since the node roles are a set.
+The `main` provided only allows one role though.

 The example application provides a service to transform text.
 At a periodic interval the frontend simulates an external request to process a text which it forwards to available workers if there are any.